anas-01/parcelum/README.md

 3. Create parcels
 4. Profile Management
 5. Change password
-6. Assign a parcel to a customer
+6. Assign a parcel to a customer using customer ID
+7. Makes use of ERD model
-7. Set parcel status
+8. Set parcel status
-8. Search for a specific customer or parcel
+9. Search for a specific customer or parcel
-9. CRUD Operations
+10. CRUD Operations
-10. Assign roles for users
+11. Assign roles for users